 Where are we now?

 The impact investing model originally developed in the United Kingdom is quite new, even by international standards.
-Sitra’s efforts to bring impact investing to Finland began in May 2014 and the project is due to close at the end of June 2017.
-Negotiations with the next messenger are already well advanced, and information on their progress will be provided later this spring.
+Sitra’s efforts to bring impact investing to Finland began in May 2014 and the project is due to close at the end of December 2017.
+Negotiations with the next messenger are already well advanced.

 For the time being, a total of five social impact bonds are up and running or under construction in Finland.
 There is, gratifyingly, a great deal of interest in these agreements from the public sector and among companies, organisations and investors.